andy489/Introduction_to_Programming_CPP/Tasks.md

     7 8 9                       9  10 11 12
                                 13 14 15 16

 **3.11.** Wtire a program which asks the user for a number n and then prints a triangle with numbers with as many rows as n.
-This triangle is named after [Robert Floyd](https://en.wikipedia.org/wiki/Floyd%27s_triangle "Markdown Tutorial") .
+This right-angled triangular array of natural numbers is named after [Robert Floyd](https://en.wikipedia.org/wiki/Floyd%27s_triangle "Markdown Tutorial") .
 Align all numbers in the triangle!

 • For n=4, the output must be;     • For n=7, the output must be (note how all columns are aligned)